abj247/maicbf/README.md

 ### Running Baselines

 The [baselines](https://github.com/abj247/MA-ICBF/tree/master/baselines) contains the baselines used in the research for comparison.
-This includes the control barrier function approaches and MARL algortihms used in the work for comaprative studies.
+This includes the CBF based learning approaches and MARL algortihms used in the work for comparative studies.

 ### If you find our work useful, please cite us